The Hemingses of Monticello

 A rich history has emerged through the letters, memoirs, artifacts, and oral history of Jefferson's family, visitors to Monticello, the Levy family, and Monticello's enslaved community and their descendants.
 Explore the American stories found only at Monticello.

-Get to know Thomas Jefferson: author of the Declaration of Independence, third president of the United States, architect, scientist, wine enthusiast, and founder of the University of Virginia.
+Author of the Declaration of Independence, third president of the United States, Governor of Virginia, Secretary of State, Vice President, architect, scientist, wine enthusiast, and founder of the University of Virginia.

 Explore his life and legaciesJefferson described life with his wife Martha as ten years of "unchequered happiness."